PSY 652: Research Methods in Psychology I

 Do these charts meet the criteria?

-This is an interactive graphic.
-To access the material, press and hold control, click the link below, and choose “Open Link in New Tab”.
+To access the survey, press and hold control, click the link below, and choose “Open Link in New Tab”.

 Click here to take the survey.